What does that mean?

 Often technical terms from the field of ophthalmology (eye care) are difficult to understand for the layperson.
 With this glossary, we aim to explain the most important terms for you.

-An anamnesis is a discussion with the patient during which his/her medical history is requested.
+An anamnesis is a discussion with the patient during which their medical history is requested.

 A blind spot is an area at the back of the eye where the optic nerve (nervus opticus) exits the eye.
 At this point there are therefore no light receptors; the spot really is blind.
 That we perceive no blind spot in our vision is due to a complementary effect.
 The visual system uses information provided by the receptors in the vicinity of the blind spot to supplement the visual image.